top of page

 Both maps will open in a new tab.

-See the Old Bailey, Smithfield, Holborn, and the Inns of Court Route at High Speed
+See the Old Bailey, Smithfield, Holborn, and the Inns of Court Route at Running Speed

 What to Know Before You Go